 I made a lot of decisions when I was younger that I am feeling the consequences of them now.
 I am 42 years old and sometimes wonder at the questions above.

 Question one.
-Where would I be if I followed a different path.
+Where would I be if I followed a different path?
 I had the opportunity to go and stay with my father in Washington state when I was 18 years old.
-I was seeing this boy and was in love with him.
+But I was seeing this boy and was in love with him.
 I chose to stay right where I was.
 I ended up marrying him.
 We had a beautiful daughter who is now 14.
 Her father and I divorced when she was four.

 Question two.
 What would I be doing if I didn’t start “that” when I was younger.
 To be perfectly honest.
 I have no idea.
 The “that” I am speaking of is, taking a job that I hated because I needed the money.
 I was a college student.
-I got an Associates Degree in Office Management.
+My degree was an Associates Degree in Office Management.
 I wanted to work in an office.
 Instead, I ended up working in Customer Service.
 One thing I suggest?
 Unless that’s the field you really want?
 Do not do it.
-It is a black hole on your resume that you may never crawl out out.
+It is a black hole on your resume that you may never crawl out of.
 I wasn’t entirely motivated to find out what I wanted to be when I got older.
 I had a boyfriend that I knew I was going to marry.
 Why would I need to know what I wanted to be?